Show choir: In the media

+Staging

+Show choir is usually performed on stage risers, a series of platforms set up on a stage.
+The usual configuration at competitions is made up of four, 4’x 8′ sections, three tiers high (with tier heights averaging 8″, 16″ or 24″).
+This helps to provide easy use and audience sight lines to all performers (including the back row).
+Larger show choirs sometimes add additional platforms, stairs, boxes, backdrops, and/or other set pieces to complement their show.

+Participation of low-voiced singers

+To achieve a full choral sound with rich melodies and tonal variety, mixed-gender show choirs need low voices to cover all vocal parts.
+One study done by the Choral Journal investigated the participation of male high school students in show choirs in the Midwestern U.S..
+It found that many boys were discouraged from participating because their communities considered participation in show choir to violate expected masculine gender norms.
+Factors that increased the participation and satisfaction of male students included a fun environment, charismatic director, and participation in choir competitions.

 Commitment

 For many high school students, show choir is a large commitment that takes over a large part of a school year.
 For some, show choir is part of the school curriculum and is a class taught during the day.
 For others, it is an extracurricular activity that requires practice to take place before or after school.
-Practices may begin as early as the summer, while other choirs don’t start until much later.
+Practices may begin as early as the summer, while other choirs don't start until much later.
 The competitive season takes place from January until April, with competitions held across the country every weekend during that time.